Production Records

 Monthly TTB Report

-The monthly report rolls up all Submitted and Filed TTB Batch Records for a single calendar month into the form the federal government actually wants to see.
-Stored at /compliance/ttb (one row per month).
+The monthly report rolls up all Submitted and Filed production records for a single calendar month into the form the federal government actually wants to see.
+One row per month, accessible from the Production Records page.

 Aggregated fields:

-- Total proof gallons produced = sum of
+- Total proof gallons produced — sum of proof gallons across non-draft production records for that month

-proof_gallonsacross batches for that month - Total proof gallons on hand = inventory snapshot at month-end
+- Total proof gallons on hand — inventory snapshot at month-end (entered manually)

-- Total proof gallons removed = sum of proof gallons that left the bonded premises (taxable removals)
+- Total proof gallons removed — sum of proof gallons across non-draft removal records for that month (taxable removals)

 A monthly report has two statuses: